chenxingqiang/secret-learn/doc/roadmap.rst

 #.
 Make it easier for external users to write Scikit-learn-compatible
    components

-   * More self-sufficient running of jax-sklearn-contrib or a similar resource
+   * More self-sufficient running of secret-learn-contrib or a similar resource

 #.
 Support resampling and sample reduction